UoS-HGIG/Genepy_GEL_V2/README.md

----
-title: "Manual: Importing and Running a Nextflow Workflow on Lifebit CloudOS"
+ Importing and Running a Nextflow Workflow on Lifebit CloudOS"
-author: "Iman nazari"
-output: html_document
----

 # 1. Prerequisites